beppu/mad-scientists-lab/ta/THINKING.md

 I think I'm going to go with the dumb but effective way.
 I'm going to keep most of the same options and environment variables though.

+# Blog

+## 2020-01-11 How Should Trade Execution Engine Work?

+I have this recurring thought that analysis and trade execution is just a pure function against price that implements rules for buying and selling.
+Another recurring thought that I have is that the analysis functions that are living inside various bin/* scripts should be refactored into a library of reusuable code, but I'm not quite sure how that should look.

+The command line tools present a nice common interface though, and maybe I should follow their lead.
+Many of the tools have the following modes of operation:

+* The default is to check if a criteria state change happened on the current candle.
+* `--now` -- This checks if the criteria is true.
+(This allows the criteria to become true in the past.)
+* `--scan` -- This goes back in time to find the moments when the criteria was true.

+These are all generally useful modes, and maybe the library form of this code should continue providing these modes.

+I should also probably study how TradingView implements trading strategies.
+I learned so much from them by adapting their data structures for the analysis side, that I could certainly learn something from their trade execution side too.

 ## 2019-09-23 Much Has Happened

 ### First, some respect